 Even if you have recently had COVID-19, it is important to get a booster dose to extend your protection.

-If you are clinically extremely vulnerable, you should get your booster dose as soon as possible after your symptoms subside, and as long as it is six months after your second dose.
+If you are clinically extremely vulnerable, you should get your booster dose as soon as possible after your symptoms subside, and as long as it is four weeks after your second dose.

 Others can choose to wait up to three months from when their symptoms have resolved to get their booster dose.
 However, they may decide to get their booster sooner than this if they feel they or their loved ones are at risk.